 We’ve used our fair share of inward and outward curves here in the Sew4Home studios, where we make all kinds of shaped items.
 Our Jumbo Round Storage Tote and Traveling Jewelry Pouch are good examples of outward curves.

-Once you have your curve-shaped project ready to go, it’s time for sewing.
+Once you have your curve-shaped project pieces ready to go, it’s time for sewing.

 - Place your fabric, right sides together, under the presser foot.

 NOTE: We’re lucky to have Janome as one of our sponsors, and we get to use their great machines every day.
-Several of the Janome models in our studios, like our Horizon Memory Craft 15000, have a built-in cloth (or seam) guide (shown in the photo below), which makes it super easy to maintain an even seam allowance.
+Several of the Janome models in our studios have a built-in cloth (or Seam) guide (one type is shown in the photo below), which makes it super easy to maintain an even Seam allowance.
 This may also be an option for you, depending on the type of machine you have and its available accessories.
 We recommend visiting your sewing machine dealer for more information.
 In addition, many sewing machine owners have fashioned their own homemade guides, using household items, such as rubber bands, post it notes, and masking tape.

-- If the seam allowance is not clipped at all, when the fabric is turned right side out, this is what the seam looks like.
+- If the Seam allowance is not clipped at all, when the fabric is turned Right side out, this is what the finished edge looks like.
 Yikes!

-- As an alternative, you can clip each side of the seam allowance at opposite angles to one another.
-In other words, don’t cut through both sides of the seam allowances at the same time; cut each one independently.
+- As an alternative, you can clip each side of the Seam allowance at opposite angles to one another.
+In other words, don’t cut through both sides of the Seam allowances at once; cut each one independently.

 - Press well (following our instructions below), and your inward curve should now look nice and smooth, like this:

-- Before doing any clipping, turn the curve right side out, then immediately turn it back wrong side out.
-You’ll be able to see where the fabric was bunching up along the seam when right side out.
+- Before doing any clipping, turn the curve Right side out, then immediately turn it back Wrong side out.
+You’ll be able to see where the fabric bunches up along the Seam when Right side out.
 This is how you know where you need to clip.